-15.1.4 BSc in Human Ecology and BSc in Human Ecology/BEd Combined
+15.1.5 BSc in Human Ecology and BSc in Human Ecology/BEd (Secondary) Combined Degrees

-The BSc in Human Ecology is a four-year degree program consisting of \star 120.
-The BSc in Human Ecology/BEd Combined Degree is a five-year program consisting of \star 150.
-To gain admission to the Human Ecology program and the first three years of the Combined Degree program students apply directly to the Faculty of Agriculture, Forestry, and Home Economics.
-See §15.5.6 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degree Program.
+The BSc in Human Ecology is a four-year degree program consisting of ★120.
+The BSc in Human Ecology/BEd (Secondary) Combined Degrees is a five-year program consisting of ★150.
+To gain admission to the Human Ecology program and the first three years of the Combined Degrees program students apply directly to the Faculty of Agriculture, Forestry, and Home Economics.
+See §15.5.6 for detailed admission requirements and procedures for entry to Year 4 of the Combined Degrees Program.